-The ketogenic or “keto” diet is one of the single most popular diets in the world.
+The ketogenic or “keto” diet is one of the most popular diets in the world.
+I also consider it to be one of the most effective tools I used to clear up my acne breakouts over 5 years ago.

-Most people who have heard of “keto” typically think that it’s primarily a weight loss diet, but what if I told you that keto can also have some pretty huge health benefits when it comes to your skin, too?
+Most people who have heard of “keto” typically think it’s a weight loss diet, but keto can also have some pretty huge health benefits when it comes to your skin.
+Although most substantial diet changes can cause an inflammation spike in the short term, the ketogenic diet is great for reducing inflammtion long term.
+This includes reducing skin inflammation like acne breakouts.

 Many people see your typically keto diet filled with butter, tons of meat, and oils by the gallon and think, “there’s no way that can be healthy for my skin”, but the truth is, if you do the keto diet right, it can be a huge asset for eliminating acne.